Bonnie Rotten: Tattoos

 Rotten has over thirty tattoos, and her stage name comes from a so-named pin-up zombie that she has tattooed on the back of her right leg.
 In one instance, she claimed that her favorite tattoo is the one on her stomach, featuring a zombie from the comic book Night of the Living Dead: The Beginning, Issue 1.
 It was her first ever tattoo and took 13 hours to complete.
 In June 2013, she said that her favorite tattoo was of Frank Sinatra on her leg.
 In addition to the above list, Rotten also has a spiderweb on each of her breasts with the areola as the center of each web.
 She is credited with furthering the acceptance of porn performers with tattoos.

-In 2017, she opened a tattoo shop with Gentle Jay from Ink Masters called 'Bonnie Rottens Best Kept Secret', where she employed tattooers Mark Mathews from ink Masters, and Jack Mayfair, a tattooer out of Brooklyn.
+In 2017, she opened a tattoo shop called 'Bonnie Rottens Best Kept Secret', staffed by the artists Ryan Stoner, Gentle Jay and Mark Matthews.
 The shop was open for one year.
 Citing differences between her and Jay the shop was closed in early 2018.

 Personal life

 In May 2015, Rotten reported her pregnancy, giving birth to a girl later that year.
 Since she quit performing in February 2015, she has no plans to return to the adult film industry.

-As of late 2021, Rotten was dating Jesse James.
-On June 25, 2022, she married James.
+On June 25, 2022, she married Jesse James.
+In November 2024, she filed for divorce.
+Both of them filed for restraining orders against each other citing abuse.
+The couple has since reconciled, and filed a joint "notice of nonsuit" on January 6, 2025, to dismiss their divorce proceedings.